Insider Selling: BancFirst Co. (NASDAQ:BANF) EVP Sells 1,000 Shares of Stock

 BancFirst Co.
-(NASDAQ:BANF – Get Free Report) EVP Dennis Jay Hannah sold 1,000 shares of the stock in a transaction dated Monday, July 22nd.
-The stock was sold at an average price of $105.00, for a total transaction of $105,000.00.
-Following the transaction, the executive vice president now owns 6,714 shares in the company, valued at $704,970.
-The sale was disclosed in a filing with the SEC, which is available through this link.
+(NASDAQ:BANF – Get Free Report) EVP Dennis Jay Hannah sold 1,000 shares of BancFirst stock in a transaction that occurred on Wednesday, July 24th.
+The stock was sold at an average price of $107.50, for a total value of $107,500.00.
+Following the completion of the transaction, the executive vice president now owns 1,214 shares of the company’s stock, valued at approximately $130,505.
+The sale was disclosed in a legal filing with the SEC, which is accessible through the SEC website.

 Dennis Jay Hannah also recently made the following trade(s):